 Les Bernal – National Director

 Les has been the National Director of the SPG Foundation since it was formed in 2008.
 During this time, he has spoken and written extensively about how government sponsorship of casinos and lotteries produces unfairness and inequality in America.
-He has appeared on national television and radio including 60 Minutes during its expose of slot machines in January 2011, CNN, Fox News Channel, Piers Morgan Tonight, National Public Radio and The BBC.
-He has been interviewed by national newspapers and magazines including The New York Times, The Washington Post, The Economist, USA Today, Sports Illustrated, The Los Angeles Times and The Boston Globe.
+He has testified before Congress, he has appeared on national television and radio including 60 Minutes, CNN, Fox News Channel, MSNBC, Piers Morgan Tonight, National Public Radio and The BBC.
+He has been interviewed by national newspapers and magazines including The New York Times, The Washington Post, The Economist, USA Today, Sports Illustrated, and The Los Angeles Times.
 He has also spoken before dozens of business organizations, college audiences and faith groups across the nation.

 Prior to joining the national movement, Les served as a Chief of Staff in the Massachusetts State Senate and worked as a campaign strategist for more than forty federal and state campaigns.
 He is also a former college and high school basketball coach, founder of the Robert Frost Foundation in Lawrence, Massachusetts- the hometown of America’s favorite poet – and a past chairman of the city’s Planning Board.